erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ### Comprehension

-1. Can you explain how Fine Tuning Large language system works in your own words?
+1. Can you explain how Fine Tuning Large language structure works in your own words?
 2. What is the key insight or technique that makes Fine Tuning Large frameworkarchitecturetem efficient?

 ### Analysis